Aaryan-Ajith-Dev/PINN/README.md

 ## Methodology
 ### 1. With Data (Residual Connections)
-- The model used is a simple neural network with 4 hidden layers of size 64 each
+- The model used is a simple neural network with 4 hidden layers of constant size
 - A skip connection was used in the last layer to help reduce vanishing gradients
 - The loss function is a weighted sum of the physics loss, data loss and the initial condition loss (initial position and velocity)